Crew Chief: Greg ThomasThis aircraft is on loan from the National Museum of the United States Air Force.

 Chris Smith's column in the Press Democrat 11/12/10

-This fantastic painting of our “First Responder” F-15 Eagle over New York City
+This painting of the “First Responder” F-15 Eagle over New York City

 and the World Trade Center on September 11, 2001, was painted by